glpi-project/docdev/source/plugins/hooks.rst

 ``timeline_actions``
    .. versionadded:: 9.4.1
+   .. versionchanged:: 10.0.0 The timeline action buttons were moved to the timeline footer.
+Some previous actions may no longer be compatible with the new timeline and will need adjusted.

-   Display new actions in ITIL object's timeline
+   Display new actions in the ITIL object's timeline

+``timeline_answer_actions``
+   .. versionadded:: 10.0.0

+   Display new actions in the ITIL object's answer dropdown

 Notifications
 +++++++++++++